authorityresearch.com

 "A successful change includes, therefore, three aspects: unfreezing the present level, moving to the new level, and freezing group life on the new level." "... general principles for changing group culture" [are]" change of group atmosphere, (the system of values which governs the ideology of a group), changes of power constellation within the group (change in methods of leadership is probably the quickest way to bring about a change in the cultural atmosphere of a group.)"
 (Kurt Lewin in Kenneth Bennie Human Relations in Curriculum Change)

-His "force field analysis" was simply how to evaluate the people in the room, those loyalty to the father's/Father's authority, those loyal to their self only, those loyal to "the group," and those loyal to the process of 'change,' in order to know how best to initiate and sustain control of the meeting, for the 'purpose' of 'change.'
+His "force field analysis" was simply how to evaluate the people in the room, those loyalty to the Father's authority, those loyal to their self only, those loyal to "the group," and those loyal to the process of 'change,' in order to know how best to initiate and sustain control of the meeting, for the 'purpose' of 'change.'

 "Driving forces are those forces or factors affecting a situation which are 'pushing' in a particular direction; they tend to initiate a change and keep it going."
 (Kurt Lewin in Kenneth Bennie Human Relations in Curriculum Change)